Family sitting with estate planning attorney

 The Importance of an Informed, Experienced Trustee

 Also, the trustee of the special needs trust needs to know how the trust assets can be used.
 Using the trust assets for a prohibited purpose can disqualify the trust.
 The trustee can use assets on behalf of the beneficiary for things that can improve the quality of life, such as entertainment, education, and travel.
 The trustee is not allowed to give money directly to the beneficiary.
 The assets cannot be used to pay for housing and certain other necessities.
 This information barely scratches the surface of what you need to know if you want to set up a special needs trust to benefit a disabled loved one.
 You will want to talk with a Texas estate planning attorney for additional guidance.
-For legal help contact our office today, we offer a free consultation.
+For legal help contact our office today, we offer a consultation.